Victoria is a stay-at-home mom, author, educator, and blogger at Healthy at Home. She currently lives in Colorado with her family.

-I know that this isn't exactly the right time of the year for pumpkin spice, but we're currently trying to clean out our freezers, and I just happened to have three bags of homemade pureed pumpkin that needed to be used.
-The first things I thought of when I saw those bags of pumpkin yumminess were banana bread and cookies, but not just any plain old pumpkin banana bread and cookies...pumpkin spice!
+While I was trying to clean out my freezers, I happened to have three bags of homemade pureed pumpkin that needed to be used.
+The first things I thought of when I saw those bags of pumpkin yumminess were banana bread and cookies, but not just any plain old pumpkin banana bread and cookies . . . pumpkin spice!

 I'm so glad that I decided to make two loaves.
 I know the stomachs in this house and knew I wouldn't get any if I hadn't made two.
-The cookies came out amazing, as well!
 Let me show you how easy this banana bread was to make so you can whip some up for yourself!

 - 2 eggs